jimminycricket42/School-Notes/Life Sciences/Biological Organization.md

 Organs are groups of cells that look similar to eachother and that serve similar functions.

 ## Organisms
-Organisms are the smallest classification, and are made up of individual living beings.
+Organisms are the smallest classification that are made up of individual living beings.
+They consist of many types of creatures, for which the [[Taxonomy|taxonomic system]] was created to categorize them.

+Organisms themselves have more clasifications, such as [[Heterotrophs]] and [[Autotrophs]], as well as [[Microorganisms]].

 ## Populations
 Populations are groups of the same organism found in an area.